CodeYourFuture/fundamentals-blockly/exercises/array_while_loops.md

 We can only set the text contents of an element once.
 However, we can add multiple elements inside the same `<li>`.
 In html, the `<span>` element is typically used for such a purpose, because it doesn't add any extra meaning or formatting to the text (unlike others which say "this is a list item" or "this is a link")

-1. Add two `create a new ... element` block, selecting `<span>`.
+1. Add two `create a new ... element` blocks, selecting `<span>`.
 Set the first's content to the `get and remove the first item from the array`.

 2. For now, let's set the second to 🍎 (you can copy paste this into a text block.
 More can be found [here](https://unicode-table.com/en/emoji/food-and-drink/food-fruit/))